microsoft/AzureTRE/docs/tre-admins/setup-instructions/installing-workspace-service-and-user-resource.md

 The API will return an `operation` object with a `Location` header to query the operation status, as well as the `resourceId` and `resourcePath` properties to query the resource under creation.
 Record this ID for later use.

 You can also follow the progress in Azure portal as various resources come up.

+!!! info
+    There is currently a bug where the redirect URI isn't automatically set up correctly in the Workspace API app registration.
+    Until this is fixed, you need to head to the app registration in the Azure portal, click on **Add a redirect URI** > **Add a platform** > **Web** > then paste in the Guacamole URI in the redirect URI box.
+    You can find this in the Guacamole app service properties and append `/guacamole/` to the end - it should look like this: `https://guacamole-{TRE_ID}-ws-XXXX-svc-XXXX.azurewebsites.net/guacamole/`).
+Finally, make sure you check the **ID tokens** checkbox and click **Configure**.

 ## Creating a user resource